shobhit-mittra/STA-Review/README.md

 # Importance of Static Timing Analysis in Digital Circuit Design : A Systematic Review

 ## Overview :
 This study documents my undertsandings and learnings of the concepts of Static Timing Analysis in VLSI Design.
 In this repositry I try to encapsulate my discoveries in the vivid landscape of STA.
 While undergoing this study my curiosity towards STA turned into affinity and I intend to grow my knowledge bank even further.
-Additionally, I intend to extend the systematic analysis into a thorough analysis by using the concepts on an industry-standard tool; I have access to Prime Time tool via my University so I'd update this repo. as I do the timing analysis on the tool.
+Additionally, I intend to extend the systematic analysis into a thorough analysis by using the concepts on an industry-standard tool; I have access to `Prime Time` tool via my University so I'd update this repo. as I do the timing analysis on the tool.

+> [!IMPORTANT]
+> All the illustrations used in the /images/theory directory are made using `Draw.io` environment

 ## Index :
 The systematic review is divided into the following heirarchical index in this repositry :